 Thank you for visiting the UK’s #1 site for discovering building and home repair prices – Quotation Check.
-This page is part of our guide into average costs to have construction work carried out in the United Kingdom.
+This page is part of our guide to average costs to have construction work carried out in the United Kingdom.
 You can see our complete price list here.
 We last updated this page on the

 As always, we have provided example quotes that depend on the size of the skip and where you live.
 See the table further down the page.

 If you are looking for the smallest of skips, then consider the Hippobag.
 Don’t forget if you must place the bag on a highway or footpath then you will need a permit from your local council:

 Obviously, skip hire prices will ultimately depend on its size and your location.
 Skip sizes typically range from mini-skips at 2 or 4 yards to large roll-on and roll-off containers up to 40 yards.

 The HippoBag – Not technically a skip, but does the same job and suitable for smaller jobs.
 Three sizes are available.
 Visit the HippoBag website for more details.

 The Mini Skip – 4-yard skip (4 cubic yards/3 cubic metres) will hold between 40-45 rubbish bags.
 Height: 0.98mtrs Length: 1.29mtrs Width: 1.29mtrs.

 Most Popular Skip – 8 yards (8 cubic yards/6 cubic metres) will hold between 80-90 rubbish bags.
 Height: 1.22mtrs Length: 3.66mtrs Width: 1.68mtrs.

 Large Skip – 12 yard (12 yard/9.2 cubic metres) will hold between 125-135 rubbish bags.
 Height: 1.68mtrs Length: 3.7mtrs Width: 1.78mtrs.